Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 Quick Rescue Diver (QRD) TM

-The QRD course has a course description of its own.
-Depending on the needs.
-There are three categories of request.
+The QRD course has a description of its own.
+Depending on the needs there are generally three categories of request.

 1) Training of non-divers to meet the mission specific needs with restricted depths, health restrictions and procedures.
 Participant receives a certificate of training and is eligible to attend certification dives to gain full certification should they decide to do so.